MDhewei/MOFF/README.md

      Input files containing sgRNA sequences and corresponding DNA target sequences.

      -p/--prefix (Optional):
-     Prefix of the file to save the outputs,default: ScoreTest.
+     Prefix of the file to save the outputs, default: ScoreTest.

      -o/--outputdir (Optional):
-     Directory to save output files,if no directory is given a folder named MOFF_scores will be generated in current working directory.
+     Directory to save output files, if no directory is given a folder named MOFF_scores will be generated in current working directory.